mkp170791/numpy/doc/neps/nep-0001-npy-format.rst

     "descr" : dtype.descr
-        An object that can be passed as an argument to the numpy.dtype() constructor to create the array's dtype.
+        An object that can be passed as an argument to the numpy_demo.dtype() constructor to create the array's dtype.

     "fortran_order" : bool
         Whether the array data is Fortran-contiguous or not.